pythonquick/elixirpi/README.md

 calculated the result, it sends back the result to the server node and asks for the next chunk of work.

+Make sure the `epmd` daemon is running.
+This is the Erlang name server that will allow nodes to be named and look up other nodes on the network:
+    epmd -daemon

 Run the executable with the following switches, to start the worker:

     ./elixirpi --mode=worker --name=worker1@gmac.local